RackHD/RackHD/test/fit_tests/README.md

 The -stack or -ora argument can be omitted when running on the server or appliance.
 The test defaults to localhost:8080 for API calls.

-This example will run the smoke test from the appliance node:
+This example will run the smoke test from the appliance node or the default Vagrant test bed:

     python run_tests.py -test tests -group smoke